bdevorem/bashfulbytes/posts_md/ubuntu_v_arch.md

-This will be a post on my experiences with the two oeprating systems, why I chose to dual-boot the two, why I prefer Arch Linux, my personal pros and cons list, why Windows sucks (jk)(maybe).
+This will be a post on my experiences with the two operating systems, why I chose to dual-boot the two, why I prefer Arch Linux, my personal pros and cons list, why Windows sucks (jk)(maybe).